SMSpp-Project/tools/README.md

 - for a block file, if a Block configuration or a Solver configuration is nor provided, a default configuration will be used.

+The -i option specifies the index of the scenario for which the problem must be solved.
+The index must be a number between 0 and n-1, where n is the number of scenarios in the SDDPBlock.
+If this index is not provided, then the problem is solved for the first scenario.

 ### Thermal Unit solver

 ```sh